Molajo/IoC/README.md

 #### Use Statement

-Add a use statement to the IoCC class.
+Add a use statement for the IoC Container class.

 ```php
 use Molajo\IoC\Container;